Chamoli, Uttarakhand

 Anything not specified in the Inclusions section.

-Any kind for personal expenses.
+Any kind of personal expenses.

 Air Fare / Train/ Bus Tickets